xemlock/google-apps-login/readme.txt

 the WordPress admin panel once you have activated the plugin.
 For a (non-personalized) preview of these instructions please [click here](http://wp-glogin.com/installing-google-apps-login/basic-setup/).

 == Changelog ==

+= 3.0 =

+Internal changes to Google Client library.
+Essential for the latest versions of some extension plugins such as Google Drive Embedder.

 = 2.10.5 =